Dynamic Assets Selection

 Risk Management

-Managing the exposure of each asset in a portfolio is a crucial component of risk management.
-Exposure refers to the absolute value of each asset relative to the total value of the portfolio, which is essential for assessing the risk each asset contributes.
+Managing each asset’s exposure in a portfolio is a key part of risk management.
+Exposure is the absolute value of each asset relative to the total portfolio value, which matters for assessing how much risk each asset adds.

 Below is an example Python function that calculates the exposure for each position within a portfolio and checks if the exposure exceeds predefined limits: